susy2015/ZInvisible/README.md

 git fetch origin
 git checkout calebGJets
 ```
 Setup the TopTagger environment.
-This will need to be run after running `cmsenv` everytime
+This will need to be run after running `cmsenv` in every new terminal session.
 ```
 source $CMSSW_BASE/src/TopTagger/TopTagger/test/taggerSetup.sh
 ```